Bluevipe21/bluevipe21.github.io/elements.md

 	</dd>
 	<dt><u>Ability to solve complex problems</u></dt>
 	<dd>
-		<p>I enjoy participating in solving complex problems because it helps me learn new things that I may not have known existed or were possible before.</p>
+		<p>I take pleasure in engaging with complex problems because it presents an opportunity to discover novel concepts and techniques that I may not have encountered before.
+My proficiency in problem-solving is honed through rigorous analysis of academic papers and mathematical exercises.
+This skill has been instrumental in some of my university projects as well as in my personal learning journey </p>
 	</dd>
 	<dt><u>Initiative</u></dt>
 	<dd>